 What does your child need?

 Water is the best choice for children.
-Avoid sports drinks, fruit juices, soft drinks and flavoured mineral waters since they all contain sugar, which can lead to tooth decay.
+Avoid sports drinks, fruit juices, soft drinks and flavoured mineral waters since they all contain sugar and are acidic, which can lead to tooth decay.

 The recommended daily intake of water for children is:

 - 5 to 8 years old: 5 glasses (1 litre)

 - 9 to 12 years old: 7 glasses (1.5 litres)

 - 13 years old and over: 8 to 10 glasses (2 litres)